Mediterranean oven-roasted chicken meatballs with mashed potatoes and topped with sun-dried tomato sauce.

 Maybe you crave pasta tonight.
 Well, this is my kid’s favorite combo: Meatballs and pasta.
 I guess no surprise here.
 Name a kid that doesn’t like this combo.
 I usually prefer serving whole wheat pasta which is a much healthier ingredient according to the Mediterranean way of eating.

 However, don’t hesitate to serve them up with any kind of grain of choice.
-Brown rice, farro, quinoa, bulgur, whole-wheat couscous just to name a few.
+Brown rice, farro, quinoa, bulgur, and whole-wheat couscous just to name a few.
 All excellent choices!

 Meal #3 – Veggies & Greens

 My favorite no-fuss meal.
 You don’t have the time or energy to make my tomato sauce or any kind of sauce.
 No worries.
 It happens to all of us, all the time.
-Serve your Mediterranean oven roasted chicken meatballs over fresh (preferably organic) veggies and greens topped with olive oil, lemon, or a splash of vinaigrette or balsamico.
+Serve your Mediterranean oven-roasted chicken meatballs over fresh (preferably organic) veggies and greens topped with olive oil, lemon, or a splash of vinaigrette or balsamico.
 Ta daaah, your meal is ready!
 Delicious, light, and healthy.

 Meal #4 – Bread – The crowd-pleaser

-Serve them over whole-wheat pita bread or make a sandwich with your homemade whole wheat bread or any kind of bread you have available in your pantry or fridge.
+Serve them over whole-wheat pita bread or make a sandwich with your homemade whole-wheat bread or any kind of bread you have available in your pantry or fridge.
 Serve ideally with veggies too (see meal #3 above).

 My favorite way: STRAIGHT FROM THE PAN